observatorycontrolsystem/ingester/README.md

 ## Configuration

 AWS and Archive API credentials must be set in order to upload data.
-Archive API configuration as well as the AWS Bucket can be either passed in as kwargs or set as environment variables.
+Archive API configuration as well as the AWS Bucket can be either passed explicitly or set as environment variables.
 The rest of the configuration must be set as environment variables.

 #### Environment Variables